Donald Boyd

 image

-Dr Donald Boyd is the Leader of the Scottish Christian Party and was the lead candidate on the Highlands and Islands Regional list for the Scottish Parliamentary Election in May 2011.
-He is standing for The Highland Council in the Inverness South Ward 20 local election in May 2012.
+Donald is the chairman of the Westhill Community Council, Inverness, and the Leader of the Scottish Christian Party.
+He was the lead candidate on the Highlands and Islands Regional list for the Scottish Parliamentary Election in May 2011.

 Donald is chairman of the Westhill Community Council and has been central to organising the largest community council input to the traffic management issues around the development of the Beechwood Campus and the University of the Highlands and Islands.
 He is also involved with Inverness Civic Trust in securing the best possible option for the Inverness southern bypass and crossing of the river Ness and historic Caledonian Canal.